nayara-al/apeperia/README.md

-# apeperia
+# projeto-apeperia
-Projeto de site responsivo feito a partir das aulas da plataforma alura
+Arquivos do projeto para a Apeperia